 What To Expect

-Hyberbaric oxygen therapy (HBOT) may be administered in an acrylic monoplace chamber.
+Hyberbaric oxygen therapy (HBOT) may be administered in either an acrylic monoplace chamber or a multiplace chamber.
 While in the chamber you will breathe 100% oxygen while subject to increased atmospheric pressure.
 There is very little sensation while undergoing HBOT therapy.
 During pressurization you will get a “fullness” buildup in your ears as a result of the pressure change.
 This feeling is similar to diving down to the bottom of a swimming pool, driving through the mountains or flying in a plane.
 The hyperbaric staff will show you how to relieve this fullness so that you can avoid discomfort during your treatment.

 Once the treatment begins, you will hear a hissing sound as the chamber pressurizes.
 You may also notice a temporary increase in temperature during this compression.
 A staff member will remain with you to adjust the rate of compression according to your tolerance and coach you on relieving the full sensation in your ears.
 The compression phase of the treatment generally lasts about 10-15 minutes, depending upon how effective you are in clearing your ears.
 Once you are at the prescribed pressure in the chamber, your ear pressure sensation will go away.
 You should feel absolutely normal at this time.

 You may watch television, listen to music, sleep, or just rest during the remainder of the treatment, which usually lasts one – two hours.
 We have cable, Netflix, and a DVD player with a library of popular movies.
-Or you gan bring in your own.
+Or you can bring in your own.
 At the end of your treatment, the pressure will gradually decrease as the hyperbaric chamber ascends over a period of 10-15 minutes.
 During this decompression you will experience a popping sensation in your ears as a result of the decreasing pressure.
 This popping is a normal adjustment inside your ears.